 Despite the challenges, many organizations have tasted success with internal mobility.
 One such firm is Spotify, which encourages its employees to try out different roles every few years.
 It calls these rotations “missions”.
 Google and Facebook are other success stories.
 The reason why these companies succeeded while others failed is because they had well thought out internal mobility strategies.
 Some best practices:

 - Build a skills database: Get to know your employees’ skill sets.
 This requires a high level of engagement with your staff.
 Holding regular employee reviews is one way of doing it.
 Then there’s the Facebook method, where managers have “honest conversations” with team members about career progression.
 During these interactions, managers must take the trouble to identify their team members’ hidden skills and pick those that can be polished.
 Once you have the information in hand, maintain a file, update it regularly and upload it to the HR system where it is easily accessible.
+One such effective tool is MuchSkills.

 - Skill up: Most employees expect more than a paycheck from their workplace.
 They want the chance to develop their skills and grow in their careers.
 To retain such talent and help them succeed, companies need dedicated upskilling and reskilling programs.
 The idea is to not judge an employee by their existing skill set but to consider their future potential.